CIS700-Procedural-Graphics/Final-Project/README.md

   * (3) Noise function that affects the music particles position in space with increasing amplitude the farther the particles get from their source
       * Note that the noise function is entirely position based so all points that come from each ball will follow the same noise based path [looked better this way -with the lines- than not having the lines since it more easily shows a pause in the level of power of in the music]
   * (4) using THREE.js sound manipulation tools
-      * interpretation of wav file data
+      * interpretation of wave file data
       * allow for the playing of multiple pieces of music

 Timeline for Workflow